303597/Group_8-engg1340comp2113/README.md

 ## Contributors

 ## Description
-   "Pac-Man+" is a game created by imitating the classic game Pac-Man where players take on the role of the titular character, a yellow circle that moves through a maze while eating small pellets, large pellets, and fruits to score points and progress to the next level.
+   "Pac-Man+" is a game created by imitating the classic game Pac-Man.
+In this game, players take on the role of the titular character, a yellow circle that moves through a maze while eating small pellets, large pellets, and fruits to score points and progress to the next level.
 Along the way, they must avoid being caught by  ghosts that continually chase after them, losing a life if caught.
 The game ends when all lives are lost.
 Difficulty increases as levels progress, with faster and more numerous ghosts.

 ## Game Rules
 1. At the beginning of the game, the player controls the role to move through the maze and eat all the dots and fruits.
 Eating fruits can earn additional points.(((As the game progresses, fruits become more valuable.)))如果不正确请删除这句